Grandolf49/competitive-programming-vscode-template/README.md

 - If you can add language templates for other languages, do contribute!

 To contribute follow the steps below:
-1. Fork the repository
+1. Fork the repository.
-2. Commit the changes to your forked repository
+2. Commit the changes to your forked repository.
 3. Create a PR to master branch of this repository.

 ### Happy Coding!